iem-projects/sysson/README.md

 ## Getting Started

 See the different files in the `doc` directory.
+The API documentation for just SysSon can be created by running `./sbt doc` in the main directory.
+A complete API documentation including the dependencies (ScalaOSC, ScalaCollider etc.) can be created by moving into the `site` directory (`cd site`) and running `../sbt unidoc`.
+The result will be found in `site/target/scala-2.10/unidoc/index.html`.

 ### SysSon home directory